Professor Lisa Horvath

 Phone: (02) 8514 0149

-Lisa has published more than 50 original research papers published in peer-reviewed journals in the last 14 years.
+As a clinician scientist, Lisa has published more than 130 original research papers in peer-reviewed journals in the last 20 years.
+These papers range across the areas of clinical science, clinical trials research and translation into clinical practice.
 She has presented extensively at national and international meetings both peer-reviewed and invited presentations.

 Chris O’Brien Lifehouse research director and prostate cancer medical oncologist Lisa Horvath first became interested in medical research in her first year of training in medical oncology.
 That was the year that the first clinical trials in Herceptin, an antibody against a pathway in breast cancer, were presented at the American Society of Clinical Oncology.